 Watch or Stream Serie A Live

 beIN Sports is the official broadcaster of the Serie A in Australia and will be televising several live matches each week of play.
-You can access these Serie A matches on beIN Sports telecasts through either Foxtel, Telstra, Foxtel Now or Kayo Sports.
-Foxtel, Telstra and Kayo Sports will also carry beIN’s coverage of La Liga and the EFL Cup, in addition to every match of the A League live online with no ad-breaks during play.
+You can access the Serie A matches listed in the TV guide just below on beIN Sports telecasts through either Foxtel, Telstra, Foxtel Now or Kayo Sports.
+Foxtel, Telstra and Kayo Sports will also carry beIN’s coverage of La Liga and every match of the A League live online with no ad-breaks during play.

 If you’re a resident of Australia you may wish to look into the Kayo Sports 14 day free trial.
 With Kayo you will have access to the same beIN broadcasts as Foxtel and can stream Serie A live to eligible devices and browsers.
 The Live Serie A matches on the beIN channels will have a match tile on Kayo, where they will also be available to watch On Demand should you wish to catch up.